NodeBB/NodeBB/README.md

 ![NodeBB Login Page (with Social Logins)](http://i.imgur.com/q5tUUHW.png)

+## How can I follow along/contribute?

+* Our [Indiegogo campaign](https://www.indiegogo.com/projects/nodebb-the-discussion-platform-of-the-future/) is accepting contributions until August 17th, 2013
+* Our feature roadmap is hosted on the [NodeBB Development/Roadmap Trello](https://trello.com/board/nodebb-development-roadmap/51c66b0d7c42d0a257002732)
+* If you are a developer, feel free to check out the source and submit pull requests.
+* If you are a designer, NodeBB needs themes!
+NodeBB will accept any LESS or CSS file and use it in place of the default Twitter Bootstrap theme.
+Consider extending Bootstrap themes by extending the base bootstrap LESS file.

 ## Requirements

 NodeBB requires a version of Node.js at least 0.8 or greater, and a Redis version 2.6 or greater.